saltamontes5k/blender-2.49b-nif-creature-export-fix/README.md

 Download modified version and overwrite.

-Particles still don't work, iirc there was a civ4 script where it doess, might be an idea for a future update
+Particles still don't work, iirc there was a civ4 script where it doess, might be an idea for a future update.

+All credit to the Nifskope team, this is just a small patch for a very old tool for an even older gamee